-Certain medical conditions can cause a woman to produce excess androgens, causing male-pattern hair growth and sometimes other unwanted male features, such as deep voice.
+Certain medical conditions can cause a woman to produce excess androgens, causing male-pattern hair growth and, sometimes, other unwanted male features, such as deep voice.

-Other forms of hormonal imbalance that can cause excessive unwanted hair growth include the following-
+Other forms of hormonal imbalance that can cause excessive unwanted hair growth include

-- Cancer of the adrenal gland
+1.Cancer of the adrenal gland

-- Congenital adrenal hyperplasia, wherein people are born without an enzyme that is necessary to produce adrenal hormones.
+4.Congenital adrenal hyperplasia, wherein people are born without an enzyme that is necessary to produce adrenal hormones.
 It’s a group of disorders that interferes with the adrenal gland and causes the body to produce more androgen.

-- Minoxidil (BP lowering medicine)
+1.Minoxidil (BP lowering medicine)

-- Cyclosporin (used to suppress immunity)
+3.Cyclosporin (used to suppress immunity)

 Hirsutism may also run in the families.
 You are more likely to have unwanted hair growth if your mother or sister also has it.

-Treatment of hirsutism involves treating the underlying hormonal imbalance.
-Depending on the underlying disease (Cushing’s / PCOS / Congenital Adrenal Hyperplasia etc.), homeopathic treatment can offer relief in stabilizing the hormones (subject to the pathology being reversible).
-To know more if your hirsutism can be helped with homeopathy, do get in touch with Dr Rajesh Shah’s associate doctors at LifeForce Homeopathy.
+Treatment for hirsutism involves treating the underlying hormonal imbalance.
+Depending on the underlying disease (Cushing’s / PCOS / Congenital Adrenal Hyperplasia, etc.), homeopathic treatment can offer relief in stabilizing the hormones (subject to the pathology being reversible).
+To know more if your hirsutism can be helped with homeopathy, do get in touch with Dr. Rajesh Shah’s associate doctors at Life Force Homeopathy.
 You can leave your contact details in the form below or email us at firstname.lastname@example.org or call us at +91-22-66888888.